Larry Herman, DMSc, MPA, PA-C, DFAAPA

 Conclusion: Pediatric obesity is a pandemic of growing concern, making early prevention critical to clinicians and families.
 Obesity affects approximately seventeen percent of children in the United States and impacts all aspects of life, including psychological, cardiovascular, and overall physical health.
 Combined with several other medical problems, obesity increases morbidity and premature death.
 Nutrition plays a significant role in impacting childhood obesity, and evidence is beneficial in achieving a healthy weight, breastfeeding as a preventive measure against pediatric obesity is recommended.

 Nwogu E. Prevention of Childhood Obesity Using Breast Milk Compared to Formula Milk.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.